Website SEO audits are a staple for most SEOs - but often we put a lot of time and resource into them, without getting the end results they deserve.

 Website SEO auditing tools

-When people set out to do an audit, often the first thing they consider is “Which tool should I use?”.
+When people set out to do an audit, often the first thing they consider is “Which website audit tool should I use?”.

 I carried out some keyword research around SEO audits - the top search theme was around auditing tools.
 It might seem a logical place to start, and if doing an audit was as simple as running a tool and following a checklist, then our work would be easy.
 Unfortunately, it isn’t quite that simple.
 That’s not to say that they both don’t have their place, but you need to know how to use them.